build3r/TodayILearned/stoic_lessons/lessons_2021.md

 158. Aug 03: The best time to start is **now**, best place is **here**.
 Be adaptable and pragmatic to do what is needed to be done anywhere, anytime.
 159. Aug 04: Stop blaming others, try to control your desire and avoid what you can'r control with reasoned choice.
 Don get emotional, just focus.
 160. Aug 05: "The more you talk, the more likely you will say something stupid".
 Learn to stay silent and listen, son't talk to look smart.
 Silence builds strength and self-sufficiency.
+161. Aug 06: Defeatism won't take you anywhere.
+Try everything possible to achieve what you need.
+162. Aug 07: Principles and pragmatism (practical thing to achieve goals) are not at odds with each other.
+You can stick to your principle even in the most opposite environment.